tRiPPyTooN04/ELT-project/README.md

 # ELT project

-This repository contains a custom Extract, Transform , Load (ETL) project that utilizes Docker,  Airflow, DBT, and PostgreSQL to demonstrate a simple ETL process.
+This repository contains a custom Extract, Transform , Load (ELT) project that utilizes Docker,  Airflow, DBT, and PostgreSQL to demonstrate a simple ELT process.

 ## Repository Structure